johnstonskj/johnstonskj.github.io/quotes.md

 _A common mistake that people make when trying to design something completely foolproof was to underestimate the ingenuity of complete fools._
 — **Douglas Adams**

+_A good designer must rely on experience, on precise, logic thinking; and on pedantic exactness.
+No magic will do._
+— **Niklaus Wirth**

 _Assumptions are the mother of all failures._
 — **Said Ouissal**